The first Hot Rod building experience for John La Prest was at 16 years old. It was a 1939 Chevrolet coupe with a 327 2-4bbl Corvette engine.

 "The BOSS!
 Josey won't answer the phone or emails.
 But she does answer the door and the gate!
 So, PLEASE contact us first.
 We do not have a "retail store".

 Joesy is our "rescue dog".
 When we brought her home she was a three month old German Shepard mix puppy.
-When we got her she was a very sick puppy.
+When we got her she was very sick.
 We took her to our vet and he did not think she would survive the week.
 She had been starved and mistreated and only weighed nine pounds.

 Thank God he was wrong.
-She is now seventy-one pounds and the most devoted companion John could ever ask for.
+She is now seventy-four pounds and the most devoted companion John could ever ask for.